shauryapuri97/betsignal/README.md

 3. Add pagination on blotters for users to be able to load more rows.
 4. Add Filtering in blotters that fetch data using params.
 5. Use a graphing library such as React Flow / Highcharts to be able to show account / order info to users in a more intuitive way.
-6. Add responsiveness to the UI.
+6. Add responsiveness to the blotter.